 By Ben Loveday (PML) and Hayley Evers-King (EUMETSAT)

-Sargassum seaweed occurs naturally in its namesake - the Sargasso Sea (Figure 1).
+Sargassum seaweed occurs naturally in its namesake — the Sargasso Sea.
 However, recent studies using time series of satellite data (Wang et al., 2019) have found an increase in both spatial extent and density of this seaweed — stretching across the Atlantic Ocean.

 Sargassum plays an important role in ocean ecosystems as a habitat for pelagic (open ocean) animals, including various species of fish and turtles.

 Satellite ocean colour data provides images at suitable temporal and spatial scales to track Sargassum from the open ocean, to the coastal zone.
-Figures 3 and 4 show how Sargassum can be detected using ocean colour data from the OLCI sensor aboard Sentinel-3, in both true colour imager (Figure 3) and using specific mathematical formulae (‘algorithms’) such as those used in the aforementioned study (Figure 4).
+Figures 2 and 3 show how Sargassum can be detected using ocean colour data from the OLCI sensor aboard Sentinel-3, in both true colour imager (Figure 2) and using specific mathematical formulae (‘algorithms’) such as those used in the aforementioned study (Figure 3).